UAlbertaALTLab/recording-validation-interface/README.md

  - **gender**: the speaker's gender: either 'M' or 'F'—all our speakers identify as male or female).
  - **recording_url**: Absolute URI to the recording audio (encoded as AAC in an MP4 container).

+### Errors

+Will responds with HTTP 404 if no recordings match the query.
+Note that the recordings' speaker's _must_ have a non-null gender before they appear in search results.
+So make sure all Speaker instances have a non-null value for `gender`.

 ### Example

 Finding recordings of 'nikiskisin':